t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 # IoT Edge Computing Model

-It is expected edge computing architectures will play an important role to deploy new IoT services integrated with big data and AI services.
-In this section we discuss a general model that aims to be applicable to multiple architectures, such as:
+It is expected Edge computing will play an important role to deploy new IoT services integrated with Big data, AI services.
+Although there are lots of approach to Edge computing, this section focus on common function of Edge computing, therefore draw an IoT Edge computing model.
+In this section we discuss a general model that aims to be applicable to multiple Edge computing architectures, such as:

 - A single IoT gateway, or a hierarchy of IoT gateways, typically connected to the cloud (e.g., to extend the traditionally cloud-based management of IoT devices and data to the edge).
 A common role of an IoT Gateway is to provide access to an heterogeneous set of IoT devices/sensors; handle IoT data; and deliver IoT data to its final destination in a cloud network.
+Whereas an IoT gateway needs  interactoins with cloud like as conventional Cloud computing, Edge computing can operate independently.
 - A set of distributed computing nodes, e.g. embedded in switches, routers, edge cloud servers or mobile devices.
 In the future, some IoT end devices may have enough computing capabilities to participate in such distributed systems.
+In this model, each Edge computing node can collaborate with each other to share its resources to others or ask other's resources.

 ~~~~~~~~~~~~~~~~~~~
    +---------------------+